skylar-kim/HackSC-2020-Skypark/README.md

 I served as the main programmer and did the main set up of the hardware and software.
 Later in the process, Hung Tam and I figured out the logic and used the edgeIQ API to calculate the number of parking spaces that are available in between the cars.

+the file 'realtime_object_detector' has the skypark.py that is the main program

 You can check out our demo here on Youtube: https://www.youtube.com/watch?v=ojqvGgKvx7c&feature=youtu.be